-Interactive Board Books Support Development!
+These Interactive Books for Toddlers Support Development!

 So what are you waiting for?
 Grab some of these interactive books that will be perfect for babies and toddlers, have fun with the stories, and let your children explore the magical world of interactive board books.
 Enjoy!

-Our Favorite Interactive Books for Babies
+Our Favorite Interactive Books for Toddlers

 Guess Which Hand, by Hans Wilhelm and illustrated by Ilaria Guarducci: You guys.
 This book is genius!
 Think of hiding a small object in one of your tightly-fisted palms and asking your kiddo to guess which hand the object is in.
 Well, Guess Which Hand is exactly that — in board book form with a wheel to turn and flaps to lift.
 This is one of my favorite interactive books for toddlers and has become a go-to book for baby showers because of the joy and wonder it elicits in little ones!
 Support independent bookstores and get the book on Bookshop.org right here!

 Chomp Goes the Alligator, by Matthew Van Fleet: This is a touchy-feely concept book, teaching kids how to count while also giving them a way to work their fine motor skills with a pull tab that makes the alligator’s mouth open and close.
 This book is a total winner for the younger set, and it will have your kids chomp, chomp, chomping all day long!
 Such a fun interactive book for toddlers, and your kids won’t be able to keep their hands off of it!
 Support independent bookstores and get the book on Bookshop.org right here!

 Press Here, by Herve Tullet: This innovative book allows your child to be the grand master of the “story.”
 The reader is invited to press, shake, tap, blow and clap, watching with wonder as multi-colored dots “respond” to his physical input by multiplying, changing sizes/colors, and traveling around the pages.
 Your child will, without a doubt, eat this up book up!
 And you?
 You will be in heaven as you watch your kiddo squeal with delight as he interacts with the dots on every page.
 It is a great book to help kids learn how to follow a simple sequence of instructions, and it is also a helpful tool to teach children about cause and effect in a fun and unique manner.
 Support independent bookstores and get the book on Bookshop.org right here!

 Mon Petit Busy Day, by Annette Tamarkin: This is a phenomenal oversized board book that offers hands on activities for toddlers.
 Little readers will trace lines with their fingers to promote fine motor activities, play memory games while learning shapes, and learn left from right through clever tabs.
 This is such an engaging book that offers a different learning experience on every page!
 Part concept book, part interactive book for toddlers, and so wholly engaging.
 Support independent bookstores and get the book on Bookshop.org right here!

 From Head to Toe, by Eric Carle: If you have a child who has a hard time sitting still during story time, she will absolutely love getting active and following along with the animals in this classic interactive board book.
 In this energetic story, giraffes can bend their necks, buffalos can raise their shoulders, and penguins can turn their heads.
 But can you do it?
 Kids will love listening to the ways in which various animals move their bodies and then try to mimic those movements.
 We can’t get enough of this one, and it’s a favorite among my students!
 Support independent bookstores and get the book on Bookshop.org right here!

 TouchThinkLearn: Wiggles, by Claire Zucchelli-Romer: Little hands will get a workout with this fabulous book that encourages toddlers to trace their fingers along grooved paths that zig and zag and twist and turn.
 Our littlest readers are encouraged to play and explore in this hands-on book that provides young kids with an amazing multi-sensory experience.
 This is an awesome book to enhance our children’s fine motor skills, and the entire TouchThinkLearn series ranks super high on our list of best board books!
 You will see more below!
 Support independent bookstores and get the book on Bookshop.org right here!

 Tap the Magic Tree, by Christie Matheson: Your kids will learn all about the four seasons with this fabulous interactive board book that requires you to shake, wiggle, and tap its pages — and even blow it kisses!
 Little ones will marvel at the way their efforts help one little tree change with each season.
 Talk about magic!
 If you love this one, you will also love the other two books in this great series, Plant the Tiny Seed and Touch the Brightest Star.
 Support independent bookstores and get the book on Bookshop.org right here!

 Pelicans Bill Interactive Story Book, by Kathy Knight and Kate Stone: Though short, this will easily become your child’s favorite counting book.
 When you pull on the hinged component, the pelican’s mouth opens and your kiddo will get to count how many objects got inside his beak!
 A perfect, simple and engaging way to introduce numbers to your child!